Carmichael College

+The historic Administrative Building of Carmichael College in Rangpur, Bangladesh.
+The building was inaugurated on 12 February 1918 by the then Governor of Bengal, the Earl of Ronaldshay, and is noted for its Indo-Saracenic architectural features.

 Carmichael College, Rangpur (কারমাইকেল কলেজ, রংপুর) (abbreviated as CCR) is a public higher education institution in Bangladesh.
 Established in 1916 by the then Magistrate Collector of Rangpur, J.N.
 Gupta and was named after Lord Baron Carmichael.
 Currently, the college offers education in Science, Humanities and Commerce at the higher secondary level under the Dinajpur Education Board.
-Additionally, under the National University, it provides Bachelor (Pass) courses, Bachelor (Honors) programs in 18 subjects, Master’s Final programs in 17 subjects and Master’s Preliminary courses in 16 subjects.
+Additionally, under the National University, it provides Bachelor (Pass) courses, Bachelor (Honors) programs in 18 subjects, Master's Final programs in 17 subjects and Master's Preliminary courses in 16 subjects.

 The college is situated in Lalbag, 4 km to the south from zero point of the Rangpur town.
-As of 2024, there are a total of 21,522 students studying in the college.
-In 2006, the law to establish Rangpur Carmichael University was passed but it has not been implemented till now.
+As of 2025, there are a total of 17,789 students studying in the college.
+Although the law to establish Rangpur Carmichael University was passed in 2006, due to the government policy of not converting public colleges into universities, Carmichael College was not upgraded to a university.
+Instead, in 2009, Begum Rokeya University was newly established on land under the ownership of Carmichael College.